 On looking out across this large bowl of a stadium last night my first sad thought was how sparse and eerie it was.
 How a few thousand people peppered around it accentuated the demise of what it ought to be.
 I texted Graeme to say I thought it felt like a music venue, an arena with a pitch in the middle, compounded possibly by a very good choice of music.
 The effect of that size and scale, that emptiness, has proved suffocating to teams, he said.

 On my groundhopping journey, of which this season will be a very busy one, this is another new ground chalked off.
-I make it the 149th ground I've watched football on, I'm still on 82 out of the Punk 92 as I'd seen Coventry City at Highfield Road twice before, but it is my 71st of the current 92 as I lost Hartlepool United and Leyton Orient last season, the latter another club with bad owners.
+I make it the 149th ground I've watched football on, I'm now on 79 out of the Punk 92 as I'd seen Coventry City at Highfield Road twice before, but it is my 71st of the current 92 as I lost Hartlepool United and Leyton Orient last season, the latter another club with bad owners.

 I was pleased that we won, especially after the disappointment of Southend, but never have I felt as sad at a football ground for the fate of the fans following the other team.